Loading lesson…

 The big idea: bigger context windows are a tool, not a free pass.
 Treat every session as a perishable resource.
 Compact aggressively, persist conventions in project-memory files, and start fresh when the agent's recall starts to slip.
 The work you save is your own.

-What is the core idea behind "Context Rot — Why Long Sessions Get Stupid"?
+What is the main idea of "Context Rot — Why Long Sessions Get Stupid"?

-Which best describes the scope of "Context Rot — Why Long Sessions Get Stupid"?
+Which action would help you apply "Context Rot — Why Long Sessions Get Stupid" responsibly?